weizhang25/OpenJudge/docs/building_graders/create_custom_graders.md

 ```

 ### LLM-based Grader Implementation

+To create effective LLM-based graders:

+!!! info "LLM Grader Components"
-To create effective LLM-based graders, establish the LLM as an expert evaluator with clear role definition, provide detailed instructions on what to evaluate and how to score, include a scoring rubric that defines score meanings, and specify the exact JSON structure for responses as output format.
+    - **Role Definition**: Establish the LLM as an expert evaluator
+    - **Clear Instructions**: Provide detailed guidance on what to evaluate and how to score
+    - **Scoring Rubric**: Define what each score means
+    - **Output Format**: Specify the exact JSON structure for responses

 ```python
 from rm_gallery.core.graders.llm_grader import LLMGrader